 Russell acknowledges that there is a duty to work in the sense that all human beings depend on labor for their existence.
 What follows from this is that we shouldn’t consume more than we produce, and we should give back to the world in labor or services for the sustenance we receive.
 But this is the only sense in which there is a duty to work.
 And while the idle rich are not virtuous, that is not “nearly so harmful as the fact that wage-earners are expected to overwork or starve.”
 Russell admits that some persons don’t use their leisure time wisely, but leisure time is essential for a good life.
-There is thus no reason why most people should be deprived of it and “only a foolish asceticism … makes us continue to insist on work in excessive quantities now that the need no longer exists.”
+There is thus no reason why most people should be deprived of it, and “only a foolish asceticism … makes us continue to insist on work in excessive quantities now that the need no longer exists.”

 In the next few paragraphs Russell argues that in most societies the governing classes have always preached about the virtues of hard work.
-Working men are told they engage in honest labor, unpaid women told to do their saintly duty.
-The rich praise honest toil, the simple life, motherhood and domesticity because the ruling class wants to hoard their own political power and leisure time.
+Working men are told they engage in honest labor, and unpaid women told to do their saintly duty.
+The rich praise honest toil, the simple life, motherhood and domesticity because the ruling class want to hoard their political power and leisure time.
 But “what will happen when the point has been reached where everybody could be comfortable without working long hours?”

 Russell argues that what has happens in the West is that the rich simply grab more of what is produced and amass more leisure time—many don’t even work at all.
-Despite the effort on the part of the rich to consume more—their yachts sit mostly unused—many things are produced that are not needed, and many people are left unemployed.
+Despite the effort of the rich to consume more—their yachts sit mostly unused—many things are produced that are not needed, and many people are unemployed.
 When all this fails to keep enough people working “we have a war: we cause a number of people to manufacture high explosives, and a number of others to explode them … By a combination of all these devices we manage … to keep alive the notion that a great deal of severe manual work must be the lot of the average man.”
 It seems we are determined to be busy no matter what the cost.

 The key philosophical idea for Russell when thinking about work is that physical labor, while sometimes necessary, is not the purpose of life.
 Why then do we so value work?
-First, because the rich preach that work is dignified; this keeps the workers contented.
+First, because the rich preach that work is dignified; this keeps the workers content.
 Second, because we take a certain delight in how technology transforms the world; we like to use this power.
 But the typical worker doesn’t think that physical or monotonous labor is meaningful.
-Rather “They consider work, as it should be considered, a necessary means to a livelihood, and it is from their leisure that they derive whatever happiness they may enjoy.”
+Rather “they consider work, as it should be considered, a necessary means to a livelihood, and it is from their leisure that they derive whatever happiness they may enjoy.”

 Some object that people wouldn’t know what to do with more leisure time, but if this is true Russell thinks it “a condemnation of our civilization.”
 For why must everything be done for the sake of something else?
 What is wrong with deriving intrinsic pleasure from simply playing?
 It is tragic that we don’t value enjoyment, happiness, and pleasure as we should.
 Still Russell argues that leisure time isn’t best spent in frivolity; leisure time should be used intelligently.
 By this he doesn’t just mean highbrow intellectual activities, although he does favor active over passive activities as good uses of leisure time.
 He also believes that the preference of many people for passive rather than active pursuits reflects the fact that they are exhausted from too much work.
-Provide more time to enjoy life and people will learn to enjoy it.
+Provide more time to enjoy life, and people will learn to enjoy it.

 Consider how some of the idle rich has spent their time.
 Historically, Russell says, the small leisure class has enjoyed unjust advantages, and they have been oppressive.
 Yet that leisure class